nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. `Foodorama`: Initializes all the other components and coordinates them.
 2. `Ui`: Handles the displaying of all command results and error messages to the user.
 3. `Storage`: Handles the creation, reading from and writing from the `/data` directory
-4. `InputParser`: Makes sense from the user input and decides which `Command` class to call.
+4. `InputParser`: Makes sense of the user input and decides which `Command` class to call.
-5. `DishList`: Handles the collection of Dish objects used by *Food-O-Rama*.
+5. `DishList`: Handles the collection of Dish objects *Food-O-Rama* uses.
-6. `IngredientList`: Handles the collection of Ingredient objects used by *Food-O-Rama*.
+6. `IngredientList`: Handles the collection of Ingredient objects *Food-O-Rama* uses.
-7. `Command`: Collection of classes that handle the different user commands.
+7. `Command`: The collection of classes that handle the different user commands.

 The architecture diagram below shows a high-level overview of the structure between different components.